garrettlaman/garrettlaman.github.io/content/Homelab/Deploying GeoIP blocking, CrowdSec, and IP block lists to OPNsense.md

 I checked `Firewall -> Log Files -> Live View` and observed WAN traffic from Russia already getting blocked by the rule.
 ![[Deploying GeoIP blocking, CrowdSec, and IP block lists to OPNsense-2-1.png]]

-With that, OPNsense was now blocking all inbound traffic from outside of the U.S.
+With that, OPNsense was now blocking all inbound traffic sourced from outside of the U.S.

 ---